arecarn/vim-crunch/README.md

 ##Overview
 Crunch makes calculations in Vim more accessible and loosens Vim's math syntax.
 Most of Crunch's syntax loosening is accomplished by extensive search and replace.
-Crunch also Forces floating point to be used.
+Crunch also forces floating point to be used.

-Crunch Allows you to just type in mathematical expressions without having to worry about the syntax as much, and getting the answer you expect.
+Crunch allows you to just type in mathematical expressions without having to worry about the syntax as much, and getting the answer you expect.

 ##Demo